Social swimming club

 make Rainbow Club great

 Rainbow Club is a network of social swimming clubs for children with a disability.
-With NDIS Provider status and our unique Swim the Rainbow program, Rainbow Club offers a fun and safe community for children with a disability to swim, interact, and play.
+With NDIS Provider status and our unique Swim the Rainbow program, Rainbow Club offers a fun and safe community for children with a disability to have individualised swimming lessons catered to their needs.

 Celebrating 50 years